Quick Answer

 If you’ve accidentally applied furniture polish, watch out for these early warning signs:

-• Visible surface cracks
+- Visible surface cracks in the leather

-• Loss of comfort and flexibility
+- Loss of comfort and flexibility when you sit down

-• Uneven shine or dull patches
+- Uneven shine or dull patches across the surface

 If you notice any of these, stop using polish immediately and switch to proper leather care methods.
+The sooner you act, the better chance you have of preventing further damage.

 The Right Way to Care for Your Leather Sofa